-Think about it… does the president of a company like Walmart know everything there is to know about the inner workings of the company and the daily processes?
+Think about it… does Jeff Bezos from Amazon know everything there is to know about the inner workings of the company and the daily processes?
 No way!
 They hire a CFO and department heads, and then focus on their own specialties.

 No, but you are the CEO of your company, right?

 Building a team can allow you to stay focused on your niche and provide excellent services and products for your customers without getting caught up in the operational side of things.